“Celebrating Life’s Grandest Storieson and Off Stage!”

 - Strengthen our financial and organizational foundation

-Opera Las Vegas was established in 1999 by tenor Mark Thomsen, Dr. Paul Kreider of the UNLV music faculty, and Gloria Marinacci Allen, a world renowned opera singer.
+Opera Las Vegas was established in 1999 by tenor Mark Thomsen, Dr. Paul Kreider of the UNLV music faculty, and Gloria Marinacci Allen, an acclaimed soprano opera singer.
 They were enthusiastically joined by other like-minded individuals who wanted to bring quality opera theatre to Southern Nevada.

 The company began producing major, high-quality opera performances in 2005 with a well-received Carmen.
 An acclaimed La Boheme followed in October 2006, then an innovative Pagliacci in September 2007.
 Four years later, Metropolitan Opera conductor and choirmaster Gregory Buchalter began working with Opera Las Vegas and brought MET singers as guests in the major roles of OLV productions: Tosca (2011), Don Giovanni (2012), The Barber of Seville (2014), Madama Butterfly (2015), Carmen (2016) and Rigoletto (2017).